Intraspecific predator interference promotes biodiversity in ecosystems: Results

 \subsection{Intraspecific interference promotes biodiversity in the presence of stochasticity}

-To facilitate biodiversity in a real system, stochasticity naturally involves for its ubiquity in nature.
-However, recent studies show that stochasticity is prone to jeopardize species coexistence~\cite{xue2017coevolution}.
-Influential mechanisms such as ``kill the winner'' fail when stochasticity is incorporated~\cite{xue2017coevolution}.
-Consistent with this, we observe that two notable cases of oscillating coexistence~\cite{koch1974competitive, huisman1999biodiversity} turn into species extinction when stochasticity is introduced (Figure~\ref{S13}), where we simulate the models with stochastic simulation algorithm (SSA)~\cite{gillespie2007stochastic} and adopt the same parameters as those in the original references~\cite{koch1974competitive, huisman1999biodiversity}.
+Stochasticity is ubiquitous in nature.
+However, it is prone to jeopardize species coexistence~\citep{xue2017coevolution}.
+Influential mechanisms such as ``kill the winner'' fail when stochasticity is incorporated~\citep{xue2017coevolution}.
+Consistent with this, we observe that two notable cases of oscillating coexistence~\citep{koch1974competitive, huisman1999biodiversity} turn into species extinction when stochasticity is introduced (see Appendix-fig.~6A-B), where we simulate the models with stochastic simulation algorithm (SSA)~\citep{gillespie2007stochastic} and adopt the same parameters as those in the original references~\citep{koch1974competitive, huisman1999biodiversity}.

-Then, we proceed to investigate the impact of stochasticity on the long-term coexisting behavior of our model using SSA.
-Specifically, in the scenario involving chasing pair and interspecific interference, the two consumer species fail to coexist along with stochasticity (Figure~\ref{S7}, SSA results).
-Conversely, in the scenario involving chasing pair and intraspecific interference, species may coexist indefinitely in the SSA simulations.
-To be more precise, they can either fluctuate around a globally attractive steady state (Figure~\ref{Fig2}g, j) or present sustainable stochastic oscillations in the vicinity of a stable limit cycle (Figure~\ref{Fig2}h-i).
-In fact, the parameter region for species coexistence in this scenario is rather similar between the SSA and ODEs studies (Figure~\ref{S14}).
-Finally, in the scenario involving chasing pair and both inter- and intra-specific interference, unsurprisingly, all species can coexist indefinitely in company with stochasticity (Figure~\ref{S12}).
+Then, we proceed to investigate the impact of stochasticity on our model using SSA~\citep{gillespie2007stochastic}.
+In the scenario involving chasing pairs and intraspecific interference, species may coexist indefinitely in the SSA simulations (see Fig.~\ref{Fig2}A and Appendix-fig.~4D).
+In fact, the parameter region for species coexistence in this scenario is rather similar between the SSA and ODEs studies (see Appendix-fig.~6C-D).
+Similarly, in the scenario involving chasing pairs and both inter- and intraspecific interference, all species may coexist indefinitely in company with stochasticity (see Appendix-fig.~5D).